-- 2015 Pension Scheme (the “new" scheme) –all members will be transitioned to this scheme from April 2022 following the McCloud judgement which ordered the government to remove age discrimination from all public sector pensions such as the NHS scheme.
+- 2015 Pension Scheme (the 'new' scheme) – all members will be transitioned to this scheme from April 2022 following the McCloud judgement which ordered the government to remove age discrimination from all public sector pensions.
 See our information on age discrimination in reformed public service pension schemes

 The amount of pension paid in retirement depends on the number of years someone pays in and their salary.
 The 1995/2008 Scheme is a final salary scheme that calculates benefits according to the best of the last years’ salary before retirement (best of the last 3 years for 1995 section members, and a salary derived from the best 3 of the last 10 years for 2008 section members).
 The 2015 scheme is a Career Average scheme, meaning that benefits for each year accrue according to the salary in that year.

 Please see our advice guide for more information on age discrimination in the NHS pension scheme.

 Some members have been advised of a possible pension shortfall following the 2022/23 pay award.

 Abatement refers to a set of rules with the NHS pension scheme which impacts retired and returned members.
 Currently the rules state that if your salary on return plus your pension exceeds your pre-retirement earnings, your pension will be reduced pound for pound.
 The rules are currently suspended until 31 March 2025.

 The RCN has continued to press for the permanent removal of abatement rules within the NHS pension scheme.
 During the Spring Budget in 2023, the Government announced plans to formally abolish abatement before March 2025.
 Therefore, members who retired and returned can continue working additional hours without a reduction to pension benefit.

 For further information on abatement, please see our current consultations.